 Gym Insurance Costs & Deductible

 Several things can affect gym insurance costs.
-The application process asks about your location size, the number of employees, revenues, and the fitness services you provide.
-It also inquires about additional services that affect eligibility and rate, such as offering massage therapy and selling supplements.
+The application process asks about your location size, the number of employees and members, and your revenues.
+It may also inquire about additional services that affect eligibility and rate like offering massage therapy and selling supplements.

 - Training minors